brendonsoto/dotfiles_orig/meine_zettlekasten/the-art-of-doing-science-and-engineering.md

 - regards to the previous root level bullet, general purpose chips are often better than special due to the benefits also seen in open source software

 # History of Computers - Hardware
+This was an interesting recalling.
+I was a bit sad that Saul Walker wasnt mentioned in the building of the ENIAC.
+It is crazy seeing how computers have evolved and knowing theres plenty of space to grow.
+I am hopeful for parallel processing and, maybe, alternative architectures outside of the Von Neumann design.
+The philosophical bits at the end comparing us to machines and asking if we are different, if we are more than molecules banging together, was interesting.
+While disappointing to not think of us as special, it is also, oddly enough, nice to know we are the same as everything else at our cores.

+#